iot-edge-foundation/EdgeRouteFlow/README.md

 I activated HTTPS to project your connectionstrings.

-But still be smart, do never expose your production connection strings outside Azure!
+I you do not want to expose your production connection string outside Azure, you can use the option to submit only the Routes JSON.